Best time to go to Arkansas

 See accommodations nearby

-Enchanted Land of Lights & Legends at Pine Bluff Regional Park (mid-November–December 2022, unconfirmed)
+Enchanted Land of Lights & Legends at Pine Bluff Regional Park (November 21–December 31, 2023)

 The largest city in southeast Arkansas and the tenth-largest in the state, Pine Bluff hosts a spectacular Christmas Lights festival at Pine Bluff Regional Park every holiday season.
 Drive through some 250 animated and still light displays from 6 to 9 p.m. starting from late November through the end of December.
 Enchanted Land of Lights & Legends is Arkansas’s largest drive-thru holiday lights show: it stretches for about 1.3 mi (2 km) of the winter wonderland.
 The entrance to the display is located at the intersection of Martha Mitchell Expressway, Convention Center Drive, and Regional Park Drive.
 The good news is that admission is free.

-Winter Garden Festival at Garvan Woodland Gardens, Hot Springs (late November–December 2022, unconfirmed)
+Winter Garden Festival at Garvan Woodland Gardens, Hot Springs (November 18–December 31, 2023)

-Typically, every November Garvan Woodland Gardens in Hot Springs put on one of the most celebrated outdoor light displays in Arkansas.
+Garvan Woodland Gardens in Hot Springs put on one of the most celebrated annual outdoor light displays in Arkansas.
 Holiday Lights opens on the Saturday before Thanksgiving and runs through New Year’s Eve.
 The light extravaganza features over 4.5 million lights in a variety of natural settings.
-Enjoy the luminescent Garden of the Pine Wind, and the fifty-foot (15-m) Christmas Tree that plays holiday tunes and is animated to a light show.
+Enjoy the luminescent Garden of the Pine Wind and the fifty-foot (15-m) Christmas Tree that plays holiday tunes and is animated to a light show.
 The Parterre garden on the Great Lawn features traditional holiday scenes and characters.
 The illuminated walking tour ends at The Chipmunk Café that serves hot cocoa, soups, sandwiches, and snacks.
 Special events at Garvan include The Schueck Rose Tree Lighting Ceremony, Live Reindeer and Santa’s Sleigh, and the Jingle Dog Pup Parade.
-In 2020 Garvan Woodland Gardens hosted a daytime winter garden festival.
-There will be plenty of photo ops at the entry plaza arbor, Dooley arbor, the new fairy garden circle, the bulb meadow, and Jack’s Bench.
-The Grand Pavilion will turn into a huge Snow Globe and on select days James the Train will provide opportunities for Santa Selfies.
-The creations of design students will be on display as well.
-The traditional holiday lights will not be the central piece this year, as most activities and family-friendly fun are planned for the daytime.
-The Evans Tree House, Evans Children’s Adventure Garden, and the Perry Wildflower Overlook are some of this year's attractions.

 Searcy, Arkansas, is a great place to get into the Christmas spirit.
 The downtown area is home to the historic White County Courthouse and Rialto Theater, which is adorned with thousands of holiday lights.
 Stop by Art Alley, the new creative spot downtown, visit the Courthouse Square, a skating rink in Spring Park, displays at Berryhill Park, and the grounds of Harding University.
-From November 24, 2020, the parks will be illuminated with more than one million cascading lights under a beautiful tree canopy.
-There is also The Living Nativity at First Assembly of God, which will be held on December 4–6 and 11–13, 2020.
+The parks will be illuminated with more than one million cascading lights under a beautiful tree canopy.
+There is also The Living Nativity at First Assembly of God, held on selected dates.
 The best time to visit Searcy is during the lighting ceremony and parade downtown, which are held at the beginning of the holiday season.

 Last updated: by Dari Vasiljeva